 Will 3M settle the earplug lawsuit?

-We would appreciate your opinions and further queries on the 3M lawsuit update 2022.
+What about 3M lawsuit update 2024.
 Stay connected with us to know about 3M lawsuit status and 3M earplug lawsuit settlement update.